 Dr. David M. Nierman leads the medical staff at Mount Sinai Queens, overseeing the consistent delivery of high-quality, patient-focused medical care by nearly 500 physicians representing nearly 40 medical and surgical specialties.

 Since joining Mount Sinai Queens in 2006, Dr. Nierman has recruited many excellent physicians and has initiated new clinical programs that address the health care needs of the community.

-Prior to joining Mount Sinai Queens, Dr. Nierman was the Director of both the Medical Intensive Care Unit and the Respiratory Care Unit at The Mount Sinai Medical Center in Manhattan, where he served for 15 years.
+Prior to joining Mount Sinai Queens, Dr. Nierman was the Director of both the Medical Intensive Care Unit and the Respiratory Care Unit at The Mount Sinai Health System in Manhattan, where he served for 15 years.
 This background has enabled him to foster connections between the medical staffs at both the Manhattan and Queens campuses and to increase the number of physicians with appointments at both sites, to the benefit of Mount Sinai Queens patients.